 Good news for Mailbox users: the iOS version of the popular third-party email app has been updated with iPhone 6 and iPhone 6 Plus support as the Mac version enters open beta. iPhone 6 and iPhone 6 Plus users can now use Mailbox with a proper resolution for the larger devices, while Mac users can get their first taste of Mailbox on the desktop.

 When you think of the ways in which your friends, family, coworkers and other people can electronically communicate with you, the usual likes of iMessage, Google Hangouts, Facebook Messenger, WhatsApp might come up.
 Unless you’re Ethan, an iOS developer that created his own app — yes, named Ethan — for people to message him.

 We’re back with our weekly Best New Games roundup, covering the best new iPhone, iPad and iPod touch game releases from this week.
-Apple typically refreshes the App Store with a lineup of exciting new games on Wednesday night, this week featuring Card Dungeon, Cloud Knights, Tiny Troopers: Alliance and Marble Mountain.
+Apple typically refreshes the App Store with a lineup of exciting new games on Wednesday night, this week featuring Castaway Paradise, Reckless Racing 3, Tail Drift and Zombie Highway 2.